IVC videotape format

-IVC 2 inch Helical scan was a high-end broadcast quality helical scan analog recording VTR format developed by International Video Corporation (IVC), and introduced in 1975.
-Previously, IVC had made a number of 1 inch Helical VTRs.
-IVC saw a chance to make a VTR that would have the quality of the then-standard 2 inch Quadruplex videotape format but with the advantages of helical scan.
-They then developed a VTR using this technology, the IVC Model 9000.
+IVC 2-inch Helical scan was a high-end, broadcast quality helical scan analog recording format developed by the International Video Corporation (IVC) and introduced in 1975.
+Prior to this, IVC had produced several 1 in helical scan video tape recorders (VTRs).
+Seeking to combine the image quality of the 2 in magnetic tape used with quadruplex videotape systems, with the advantages of helical scan technology, the company developed the IVC-9000, a VTR for professional and broadcast applications.